Animal Madness Vol 3

 Ultimately she wanted to go to the USA soon to meet another friend and I wanted to stay in Ecuador with the animals, travel and improve my Spanish.
 I was in no way ready to leave South America yet.
 I loved it here.

 At this point, we’d spent 7 months together, all day every day, every damn day.
-We were pretty sick of each other and our agendas had changed.
-We still had two weekend trips planned and one of those was with Helen in Tena which turned out to be a washout.
+We were pretty sick of each other and our agendas had changed so we went to Quito and parted ways.
+I went to learn Spanish and then returned for one last stint at the rescue centre.